Manage local data through the DRS¶

 Visualize the excepted DRS tree¶

-In order to save disk space, the scanned files are moved into files/dYYYYMMDD
+In order to save disk space, the scanned files are moved into files/dYYYYMMDD folders.
+The vYYYYMMDD has a

 symbolic links skeleton that avoid to duplicate files between two versions.